adutta/howtobuild_OpenCVCUDA_cpp/README.md

 * Tools->Options->Debugging->Symbols and select checkbox "Microsoft Symbol Servers"

 ## Notes:
 Firewalls/proxys may make things tricky for you!
-Manually downloading dlls and other items may be required
+Manually downloading dlls and other items may be required.

 # References/Thanks:
 * https://initialneil.wordpress.com/2014/09/25/opencv-2-4-9-cuda-6-5-visual-studio-2013/